CosmoStat/mccd/README.md

 - ``D_COMP_GLOB``: Indicating the maximum polynomial degree for the global model.

-After setting up all the parameters from the configuration file there are three main functions, one to fit the model, one to validate the model and the last opne to fit and then validate the model.
+After setting up all the parameters from the configuration file there are three main functions, one to fit the model, one to validate the model and the last one to fit and then validate the model.
 The usage is as follows:

 ```python
 import mccd